 Amazon has one of the most well-known affiliate programs.
 Of course, such a well-known brand couldn’t release a subpar affiliate program.
 And because of its quality, it delivers results – 40% of Amazon’s revenue comes from its affiliate marketing program.

 Now that we’ve provided you with a little inspiration from this giant retailer, let’s get straight to the point.
-What should you do to create a good affiliate program for your e-commerce?
+What should you do to create a good affiliate program for your e-commerce, optimizing it for effectiveness?
 Below you will find some useful tips and tricks that will help you get started.

 Analyzing your competitors’ activities is the best place to start.
 Usually, you can find everything you need by Googling the right phrases.
 Learn from their entire affiliate programs – the commission levels, probable costs, the reach of their affiliate landing pages, etc. It may also be a good idea to sign up for one of their programs – it will give you a chance to observe how everything works from within.